A rapidly mixing Markov chain from any gapped quantum many-body system

 In this work we are interested in variants of the questions \textbf{Q1} and \textbf{Q2} for probability distributions originating from ground states of quantum many-body systems.
 Can we design specialized MCMC sampling algorithms that exploit their structure?
 Are efficiently computable distributions \textit{that arise from ground states} efficiently samplable?

 In particular, we consider a system of $n$ qubits with few-qubit interactions described by a {$k$-local} Hamiltonian $H=\sum_{a=1}^m H_a$, where $H_a$ are Hermitian operators acting non-trivially on subsets of at most $k=O(1)$ qubits.
+The Hamiltonian may or may not be local in the geometric sense.
+For example, a $2$-local Hamiltonian can describe a chain of qubits with long-range two-qubit interactions.
 We choose the energy scale such that $\|H_a\|\le 1$ for all $a$.
 Let $\psi$ be the ground state of $H$.
 We assume that the ground state of $H$ is non-degenerate and separated from excited states by an energy gap $\gamma>0$.
 Our goal is to sample a bit string $x\in \{0,1\}^n$ from the ground state distribution \be \pi(x)=|\la x|\psi\ra|^2. \ee It can be viewed as the zero-temperature quantum analogue of a classical Boltzmann distribution describing classical spins with few-spin interactions.

 To accomplish this goal one may construct a suitable quantum-to-classical mapping that converts a quantum Hamiltonian with the ground state $\psi$ to a classical Markov chain $M$ with the steady distribution $\pi(x)=|\la x|\psi\ra|^2$.
 A possible choice for $M$ is a Metropolis-Hastings (MH) Markov chain with local updates.
 In a simple, typical setting, each step of the MH chain flips a randomly chosen bit (or a subset of bits) of $x$ to propose a candidate next state $y$.
 The proposed state $y$ is accepted with the probability $\min\{1,\pi(y)/\pi(x)\}$ to ensure the detailed balance condition.
 As was shown in Ref.~\cite{bravyi2021simulate}, the mixing time of the MH chain can be upper bounded as